ProEnterprise/docs/docs/www/docs/user/manual/en/schools/Attendance/student-leave-application.md

 <!-- add-breadcrumbs -->
 #Student Leave Application

-ERPNext allows you to record the leave application for a student.
+Pro Enterprise ERP allows you to record the leave application for a student.

 To create a Student Leave application record, enter the Student and the date for the leave is applied and save.